emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Configuration
 =================

-Cortex
+Automation
 ------

 As described in the section above, Analyzers can only be configured using the Web interface and their associated configuration is stored in the underlying Elasticsearch database.
-However, the Cortex appplication configuration is stored in the `/etc/cortex/application.conf` file.
+However, the Energy SOAR Automation appplication configuration is stored in the `/etc/energysoar-automation/application.conf` file.

 Database
 ^^^^^^^^

-Cortex relies on the Elasticsearch 7.x search engine to store all persistent data.
+Energy SOAR Automation can utilize the Elasticsearch 7.x search engine to store persistent data, but its use is not mandatory.
-Elasticsearch is not part of the Cortex package.
+Elasticsearch is not part of the Energy SOAR Automation package.
 It must be installed and configured as a standalone instance which can be located on the same machine.

 Three settings are required to connect to Elasticsearch: